4zureDragon/4zuredragon.github.io/index.md

 # Key Projects

-<a href="project_pdfs/Azure Security Capstone Project.pdf" style="color: #0080ff; text-decoration: underline;">Managing users, setting up an encrypted storage account, and configuring network security groups in Azure
+<a href="" style="color: #0080ff; text-decoration: underline;"></a>

+<a href="Deploying and Configuring Microsoft Sentinel - Function App method.pdf" style="color: #0080ff; text-decoration: underline;">Deploying an RDP honeypot virtual machine and establishing an OSINT intelligence feed to Microsoft Sentinel with MISP.
 </a>

 <a href="project_pdfs/Performing Queries Using Splunk.pdf" style="color: #0080ff; text-decoration: underline;">Querying log data with Splunk</a>